libavg/libavg/sphinxdoc/basenodes.rst

             :param pyfunc:

-                The python callable to invoke.
+                The python callable to invoke. pyfunc takes the event to process as a parameter.
+If pyfunc returns :keyword:`None` or :keyword:`False`, the event bubbles up the node tree.
+If it is :keyword:`True`, bubbling is suppressed.

+                If pyfunc is :keyword:`None`, the previous handler is removed.

         .. py:method:: unlink(kill)